snu-mllab/Achievement-Distillation/README.md

 ## Usage

-To execute `train.py` in a Bash environment, you can use the following commands.
+If you are working in a Bash environment, you can use the following commands.
 The system will set the timestamp to `debug` by default.

 PPO
 ```